mhouse1/crawler_gui/README.md

 python3 gtk
 from gi.repository import Gtk as gtk

-ortError: No module named 'Queue'
+importError: No module named 'Queue'
-resolve:
+resolve: in python3 use import queue as Queue

+pip3 is broken
+resolve: use pip to install new pakages for python3 using command example python3 -m pip install pyserial